 So what is to be done?
 The FA has charged Guardiola after repeated warnings and it is clear that the only course of action that will be effective in shutting down Sgt.
 Guardiola’s Bleeding Hearts Club Band would be a stadium ban.
 Forcibly taking his platform from him on match days will solve the issue of undue political statements and also effectively stop him from doing it in the future, given as he himself put it recently that he would give up his protest if he thought it was negatively affecting his team.

 Some might regard my solution as harsh but I would state to them that when Nicklas Bendtner is banned for a game for showing a pair of Paddy Power pants, when Jose Mourinho gets sent to the stands for taking a step out of his technical area, when players are repeatedly booked for celebrating “in excess”, then this issue deserves to be punished in a manner that is consistent with the seriousness of his offence.

 He is damaging not only himself and his team.
 He is damaging the league with all the players and staff that includes by association; he is damaging English football’s very standing on the world stage, something that the FA has painfully built up in the wake of hooliganism.
 Worst of all, he damages democracy by not allowing people to make up their own minds on where they stand on a decidedly political issue.

-Ban Pep, make him an example and preserve football’s apolitical na-ture so that it truly is world’s game
+Ban Pep, make him an example and preserve football’s apolitical nature so that it can remain the world’s game.